KIT-IBPT/epics-execute/README.md

 `@<command ID> stdin`

+`@<command ID> stdin null-terminated`

 This type of address can be used with the `aao` and `stringout` records.
 When using the `aao` record, the element type (`FTVL`) must be `CHAR` or `UCHAR`.
 Using the `aao` record is the only means of passing any data that may contain null bytes.
 Such data cannot be set using the `stringout` record and it cannot be passed as an argument or an environment variable either.

+The `null-terminated` option is optional.
+It only has an effect when using the `aao` record.
+The effect of this option is that only data before the first null byte is passed to the standard input, just like it is done for environment variables and arguments or when using the `stringout` record.

 The data is only made available to the standard input once the corresponding record has been processed.
 However, setting `PINI` to `YES` is only usefule when